ESMValGroup/ESMValTool/.github/PULL_REQUEST_TEMPLATE/obs_reform.md

 -   [ ] Make sure the Circle/CI tests pass
 -   [ ] Preferably the Codacy code quality test should pass, however a few remaining hard to solve Codacy issues are still acceptable
 -   [ ] Please use `yamllint` to check that your YAML files do not contain mistakes
--   [ ] Inform @mattiarighi that a new dataset is available, it will be added to the OBS data pool at DKRZ and synchronized with CEDA-Jasmin
+-   [ ] Tag @mattiarighi in this pull request, so that the new dataset can be added to the OBS data pool at DKRZ and synchronized with CEDA-Jasmin

 If you need help with any of the tasks above, please do not hesitate to ask by commenting in the issue or pull request.